 Erik laughed, a short, uneasy sound.
 “Patrick. . . .”
-He swallowed loudly.
+He swallowed.
 “Is that really you?”
-That last part came out in a whisper.
-He felt afraid and understood why.
-He had always associated hearing voices with the taint of the Abyss.
-Am I going mad, he wondered.
+The last part came out in a whisper.
+Am I going mad?

-No madder than you’ve always been.
-Then again that’s not saying much, Patrick quipped.
+You’re no more insane than you’ve always been, Patrick quipped.
+Then again that’s not saying much.

-He scanned his surroundings uneasily.
-The lake glittered darkly, its unfathomable depths hidden from view.
-The thought that he might be going mad was not pleasant, but he did not run from it.
-He had little fondness for the cowardliness that led to Fiend Lords, least of all when it was found in himself.
-He had grown up in the unspoken certainty that a true Cultivator would end his own life to protect his loved ones from the monster he could become.
-Whether he liked it or not, he knew he would do the same.
-The only question was, was that what was happening now.
-Was he going insane?
+He sighed.
+The thought he might be going mad was not pleasant, but he did not run from it.
+He had little fondness for the cowardliness that led to Fiend Lords, least of all when found in himself.
+Whether he liked it or not, he would kill himself if the Abyss had corrupted his mind.

-While I admire your adherence to the Code, truly I do.
-Patrick drawled in the back of Erik’s head in a voice dripping with sarcasm.
+While I enjoy talking to you, truly I do.
+Patrick drawled in the back of Erik’s head, his voice dripping with sarcasm.
 Right now might not be the time for this discussion.
-We’re standing on the edge of what I assume is one of the only water sources for kilometers.
+We’re standing on the edge of what I assume is one of the few water sources for kilometers.
 Within the bowels of the Northern Reaches.
 At night.
 Alone.
-His voice turned even more mocking, something that Erik did not think was possible before.
-Maybe we should move to a safer location, then revisit this conversation.
+His voice turned even more mocking, something Erik had not thought possible before.
+Perhaps we should move to a safer location, then revisit this conversation.

-We?
-The word rippled through Erik, ruining his new found composure.
-There was something about it that made his new reality seem more salient and inescapable.
-From now on he would never truly be alone again.
-That fact struck him hard, wobbling his knees.
-From now on it would always be us and we.
-Just him and the voices in his head.
-He wanted to laugh at the horror of it all, but could not bring himself to make a sound.
+“We?”
+Erik asked, the word souring in his mouth.
+It made everything seem more salient and inescapable.
+From now on he would never be alone again.
+Never!
+He wanted to laugh at the horror of it all but could not bring himself to make a sound.